 Despite these limitations, the DDA can be an active participant in finding regional solutions to housing affordability.
 While the DDA cannot regulate land uses, develop housing, or incentivize density directly, the DDA can support and advocate on behalf of these efforts.
 Additionally, the Downtown business community offers knowledge and awareness that can help City, Township, and County officials craft policy and incentives.
-Transit and mobility will also factor into solutions, as affordable housing that is strategically developed along transit routes in surrounding townships could make Downtown accessible to more service and front-line workers.
+Transit and mobility will also factor into solutions, as affordable housing that is strategically developed along transit routes could make Downtown accessible to more service and front-line workers.

-Climate Action and Resilience
+Sustainability and Climate Resilience

 Moving forward, DDA services can be intentionally deployed to address goals of sustainability and climate resilience that are top priorities for current Traverse City residents, plus are core values that will appeal to attracting younger demographics to the City and region.
-These principles could be applied in a variety of subtle ways, from deploying a Downtown recycling program, to initiating a composting initiative for restaurants.
-The DDA may also work collaboratively with Traverse City Light and Power to incentivize energy efficiency and the installation and use of renewable energy with Downtown residents, property owners, and business owners.
-This may include exploring ways to share information regarding the Infrastructure and Inflation Reduction Act's grants, loans, and rebates.
-The DDA may also educate downtown property owners, residents, and businesses regarding the use of environmentally friendly cleaning products, and may work with the City to encourage the adoption of policies or criteria regarding city street cleaning and maintenance purchasing and practices.
+These principles could be deployed in a variety of subtle ways, from deploying a Downtown recycling program, a composting initiative for restaurants, or the use of environmentally-friendly products for maintenance and cleaning.
+More visible improvements, including plans for the Lower Boardman River and a Civic Square, could directly employ sustainability principles in project design.
+Even the new parking garage should consider climate resilience practices, offering EV charging stations, secured bicycle parking, and perhaps solar panels or a green roof on the top.